sreeise/graph-rs-sdk/README.md

 The [Discussions](https://github.com/sreeise/graph-rs/discussions) tab on [GitHub](https://github.com/sreeise/graph-rs/discussions)
 is enabled so feel free to stop by there with any questions or feature requests as well.
 For bugs, please file an issue first.
+Features can be requested through issues or discussions.
+Either way works.
 Other than that feel free to ask questions, provide tips to others, and talk about the project in general.

 ## Table Of Contents